wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

    <a target="_blank" href="https://i.pinimg.com/originals/e0/31/0c/e0310c5a495252faeb5b0c5820987685.jpg"><img alt="cloud-rehost-aws-2742x682" src="https://i.pinimg.com/originals/e0/31/0c/e0310c5a495252faeb5b0c5820987685.jpg"></a>

    This is a functional recreation of infrastructure in the cloud: Networks would be recreated using VPCs.
-Apps would be place into EC2 instances.
+Apps would be placed into EC2 instances.
 Storage drives would be converted to S3 buckets.
 That would shift CAPEX to OPEX variable expenses.

    This would occur with minimal disruption and downtime to end-users.
 This would likely cost less than building alternatives.
 Consider the <a target="_blank" href="https://pages.awscloud.com/rs/112-TZM-766/images/hackett-group-the-business-value-of-migration-to-aws-012022.pdf">PDF: Business Value of Migration to Amazon Web Services</a>
    and the <a target="_blank" href="https://aws.amazon.com/server-migration-service/">AWS Server Migration Service</a>.
 AWS Professional Services created their <a target="_blank" href="">Cloud Adoption Framework</a>.

-   WARNING: Legacy application code tend to have security issues which must be patched.
-So Rehosting would buy more time to work on the app code, but not eliminate the need to remediate security issues in app code.
+   WARNING: Legacy application code tend to have security issues that must be patched.
+So Rehosting would buy more time to work on the app code, but not eliminate the need to remediate security issues in the app code.

 * <strong>Replatform ("Lift-tinker-and-shift")</strong> - making targeted cloud optimizations such as switching databases to cloud-based AWS RDS.